LAUSer121/DS5Dongle-Gyro-Space/README.md

 **Version 1.18.21**

-▶️ **[Configure in your browser](https://artzox.github.io/DS5Dongle/ds5-config-portal.html)** — the config portal runs as a web page, no download required.
+▶️ **[Configure in your browser](https://artzox.github.io/DS5Dongle/ds5-config-portal.html)** — the config portal cam run as a web page, no download required.
 Needs Chrome or Edge, with the dongle plugged in.
 (Goes live once GitHub Pages is enabled for this repo.)

 A firmware modification for the [DS5Dongle](https://github.com/awalol/DS5Dongle) (a Raspberry Pi Pico 2W-based wireless DualSense dongle) that adds **audio-derived